-- 92. Each unit should be clearly and unambiguously identifiable (e.g. by marking for hardware, and by marking or software identification for software content) and there should be a clear association with the documentation.
+- 92. Each unit should be clearly and unambiguously identifiable (e.g. by marking for hardware, and by marking or software identification for software content).
+This should provide a clear method for identifying the hardware and software in the associated documentation.
 Where the software version can be changed without requiring replacement of the marking or component, the software identification must be updated by means of the newly released software. - 93.
 It is recommended that where functions are combined within a single control unit or indeed within a single computer, but shown in multiple blocks in the diagram, then for clarity and ease of explanation, only a single hardware identification marking should be used. - 94.
 The identification defines the hardware and software version and, where the software changes and alters the function of the unit, the identifier associated with that software should also be changed.